-8.3 Psycho-social interventions
+Psycho-social interventions 8.3

-This psychosocial needs of affected victims, including women and children, persons with disabilities, old age persons are very important.
+This psycho social needs of affected victims, including women and children, persons with disabilities, old age persons are very important.
 The role of WDMC will be to support and supplement here at the local ward level to the concerned nodal entities.
-While there is a general lack of Psycho Social staff in Health deptt, some NGOs like CASA, Indian Red Cross etc. are there to provide the required services.
+While there is a general lack of Psycho Social staff in Health Department, some NGOs like CASA, Indian Red Cross etc are there to provide the required services.
 Further, there is a cadre of trained master trainers from NIMHANS (under UNDP initiative) and they provide psycho social training in Shimla.
 The list of psycho social trainers is in Annexure.
 These psycho social experts can be contacted as per the requirements, especially at the ward level.

-8.4 Recovery Programs
+Recovery Programs 8.4

-- a) Short term recovery programs: Short term livelihood measures, loans, assistance/aid/grant - b) Long term recovery program: Sustainable livelihoods.
+- Short term recovery programs: Short term livelihood measures, loans, assistance/aid/grant a) - b) Long term recovery program: Sustainable livelihoods.

-At ward level, WDMC would facilitate/support and supplement the concerned Department/ agency (such as SMC/DMC) in executing recovery programs planned at city and district level.
+At ward level, WDMC would facilitate/support and supplement the concerned Department/ agency (such as SMC/ DMC) in executing recovery programs planned at city and district level.
 These recovery programmes may be designed under the guidance of SMC, DM Cell Shimla, concerned departments, keeping in view of the local requirements and their livelihood issues.